-For more information about college work-study opportunities, stop by the Career Center on the 2nd floor of the Center for Student Success (CSS) building, call (951) 372-7147, or visit www.norcocollege.edu/seo.
+For more information about college work-study opportunities, contact the Student Employment Office by visiting www.norcocollege.edu/seo.

 Current student employees who need assistance with hiring paperwork, need employment verifications, or have other inquiries regarding their employment may contact the Student Employment Office directly at (951) 372-7190.